Stochastic Shortest Path: Minimax, Parameter-Free and Towards Horizon-Free Regret: Unknown : Parameter-Free

 \subsection{Algorithm and Intuition}

 Parameter-free \ALGO (Alg.\,\ref{algobstar}) initializes an estimate $\wt B = 1$ and decomposes the time steps into \textit{phases}, indexed by $\phi$.
 The execution of a phase is reported in the subroutine \PHASE (Alg.\,\ref{algophase}).
-Given any estimate $\wt B$, a subroutine \PHASE has the same structure as Alg.\,\ref{algo}, up to two key differences: \begin{itemize} \item \textit{\textbf{Halting due to exceeding cumulative cost.}} \PHASE tracks the cumulative cost within the current phase, and terminates whenever it exceeds a threshold $C_{\textup{bound}}$ (Eq.\,\ref{c_bound}) that depends on $\wt B$, $S$, $A$, $\delta$ and the current episode and time indexes $k$ and $t$, which are all computable quantities to the agent. \item \textit{\textbf{Halting due to exceeding \VISGO range.}} During each \VISGO procedure, \PHASE tracks the range of the value function $V^{(i)}$ at each \VISGO iteration $i$, and terminates if $\norm{V^{(i)}}_{\infty} > \wt B$. \end{itemize} The estimate $\wt B$ can be incremented in two different ways and speeds: \begin{itemize} \item \textit{\textbf{Doubling increment of $\wt B$.}} On the one hand, whenever a phase ends (i.e., one of the two halting conditions above is met), $\wt B$ is doubled ($\wt B \leftarrow 2 \wt B$). \item \textit{\textbf{Episode-driven increment of $\wt B$.}} On the other hand, at the beginning of each new episode $k$, the estimate is automatically increased to $\wt B \leftarrow \max\{ \wt B, \, \sqrt{k} / (S^{3/2} A^{1/2}) \}$. \end{itemize} We now explain the rationale behind our scheme: \begin{itemize} \item \textit{Reason for episode-driven increment of $\wt B$.} The fact that $\wt B$ grows as a function of $k$ implies that at some (unknown) point it will hold that $\wt B \geq B_{\star}$ for large enough $k$.
+Given any estimate $\wt B$, a subroutine \PHASE has the same structure as Alg.\,\ref{algo}, up to two key differences: \begin{itemize}[leftmargin=.2in,topsep=-1.5pt,itemsep=1pt,partopsep=0pt, parsep=0pt] \item \textit{\textbf{Halting due to exceeding cumulative cost.}} \PHASE tracks the cumulative cost within the current phase, and terminates whenever it exceeds a threshold $C_{\textup{bound}}$ (Eq.\,\ref{c_bound}) that depends on $\wt B$, $S$, $A$, $\delta$ and the current episode and time indexes $k$ and $t$, which are all computable quantities to the agent. \item \textit{\textbf{Halting due to exceeding \textup{\VISGO} range.}} During each \VISGO procedure, \PHASE tracks the range of the value function $V^{(i)}$ at each \VISGO iteration $i$, and terminates if $\norm{V^{(i)}}_{\infty} > \wt B$. \end{itemize} The estimate $\wt B$ can be incremented in two different ways and speeds: \begin{itemize}[leftmargin=.2in,topsep=-1.5pt,itemsep=1pt,partopsep=0pt, parsep=0pt] \item \textit{\textbf{Doubling increment of $\wt B$.}} On the one hand, whenever a phase ends (i.e., one of the two halting conditions above is met), $\wt B$ is doubled ($\wt B \leftarrow 2 \wt B$). \item \textit{\textbf{Episode-driven increment of $\wt B$.}} On the other hand, at the beginning of each new episode $k$, the estimate is automatically increased to $\wt B \leftarrow \max\{ \wt B, \, \sqrt{k} / (S^{3/2} A^{1/2}) \}$. \end{itemize} We now explain the rationale behind our scheme: \begin{itemize}[leftmargin=.2in,topsep=-1.5pt,itemsep=1pt,partopsep=0pt, parsep=0pt] \item \textit{Reason for episode-driven increment of $\wt B$.} The fact that $\wt B$ grows as a function of $k$ implies that at some (unknown) point it will hold that $\wt B \geq B_{\star}$ for large enough $k$.
 This will enable us to recover the analysis and the regret bound of Thm.\,\ref{key_lemma_Tdependent}. \item \textit{Reason for doubling increment of $\wt B$.} The doubling increment comes into play whenever a phase terminates due to an exceeding cumulative cost or \VISGO range.
 At this point, the agent becomes aware that $\wt B$ is too small and thus it doubles it.
-It is crucial to allow intra-episode increments of $\wt B$ to avoid getting \textit{stuck} in an episode with an underestimate $\wt B < B_{\star}$. \item \textit{Reason for cumulative cost halting.} The cost threshold $C_{\textup{bound}}$ is designed so that (w.h.p.) it can be exceeded at most once in the case of $\wt B \geq B_{\star}$, and so that it can serve as a tight enough bound on the regret in the case of $\wt B < B_{\star}$. \item \textit{Reason for \VISGO range halting.} The threshold $\wt B$ on the range of the \VISGO value functions is chosen so that (w.h.p.) it is never exceeded in the case of $\wt B \geq B_{\star}$, and so that it can serve as a guarantee of finite-time near-convergence of a \VISGO procedure (i.e., the contraction property) in the case of $\wt B < B_{\star}$. \end{itemize}
+It is crucial to allow intra-episode increments of $\wt B$ to avoid getting \textit{stuck} in an episode with an underestimate $\wt B < B_{\star}$. \item \textit{Reason for cumulative cost halting.} The cost threshold $C_{\textup{bound}}$ is designed so that (w.h.p.) it can be exceeded at most once in the case of $\wt B \geq B_{\star}$, and so that it can serve as a tight enough bound on the regret in the case of $\wt B < B_{\star}$. \item \textit{Reason for \textup{\VISGO} range halting.} The threshold $\wt B$ on the range of the \VISGO value functions is chosen so that (w.h.p.) it is never exceeded in the case of $\wt B \geq B_{\star}$, and so that it can serve as a guarantee of finite-time near-convergence of a \VISGO procedure (i.e., the contraction property) in the case of $\wt B < B_{\star}$. \end{itemize}